CMSC 341 - Project 4: Virus Detection App - Spring 2026

 • The allocated memory to the hash table must be dynamically managed at execution time when there is rehashing.

-• Once the current hash table exceeds some criteria the Cache class rehashes the data into a new hash table.
+• Once the current hash table exceeds some criteria the VDetect class rehashes the data into a new hash table.
 This requires creating a new table and swapping the two tables, so the newly created table becomes the current table.

 • The capacity of the new table is determined by the information from the current table (which will become the old table).
 It would be the smallest prime number greater than ((m_currentSize - m_numDeleted)*4).

 • For rehashing we scan 25% of the table at every operation and transfer any live data to the new table.
-The class Cache has a member variable named m_transferIndex which can be used to keep track of the current status of transfer.
+The class VDetect has a member variable named m_transferIndex which can be used to keep track of the current status of transfer.

 • The 25% of data is an integer number, we use the floor value of the result.